Health First Colorado and Foster Care: What Medicaid Covers for Foster Children

 Prescription Medications

-Prescription medications prescribed to foster children are covered by Health First Colorado.
-This is especially relevant for children who arrive with existing prescriptions — whether for psychiatric medications, asthma management, seizure disorders, or other chronic conditions.
-Your caseworker should provide you with information about current medications at placement; if that information is incomplete, the prescribing physician's office or pharmacy can often help fill in the gaps once they understand the child is in foster care.
+Ask the caseworker and provider how prescription medications are covered for a foster child.
+This is especially relevant for children who arrive with existing prescriptions.
+Your caseworker should provide information about current medications at placement; if that information is incomplete, the prescribing physician's office or pharmacy may help fill in the gaps.

 Colorado regulations require that medications be stored locked and out of reach of children in the home, regardless of whether those medications belong to the foster child or other household members.